UMichStatistics/ComputingClub/content/workshops/resources/packages.md

 - Output dimensions (column vs row vector, do you drop a dimension if it has length 1, etc.)
 - Expected errors

+### Some notes

+- Unit testing is great for interactive languages to detect if you are inadvertantly using global variables (defined outside the scope of a function).
+The test suite runs outside your scripts so tests will fail if you do so.

 ## Unit Testing in `R` using the `testthat` package

 Let's create a simple `R` package in `RStudio`: